There were 30 new TNO discoveries announced since the previous issue of Distant EKOs:

 For preprints, contact dfu@oact.inaf.it or mep@oact.inaf.it

-We present here a search for solid ethane, C2H6, on the surfaces of Pluto and Triton, based on near-infrared spectral observations in the H and K bands (1.4-2.45 $\mu$m) using the Very Large Telescope (VLT) and the United Kingdom Infrared Telescope (UKIRT).
+We present here a search for solid ethane, C2H6, on the surfaces of Pluto and Triton, based on near-infrared spectral observations in the H and K bands (1.4-2.45 m) using the Very Large Telescope (VLT) and the United Kingdom Infrared Telescope (UKIRT).
 We model each surface using a radiative transfer model based on Hapke theory (Hapke, 1993) with three basic models: without ethane, with pure ethane, and with ethane diluted in nitrogen.
-On Pluto we detect weak features near 2.27, 2.405, 2.457, and 2.461 $\mu$m that match the strongest features of pure ethane.
-An additional feature seen at 2.317 $\mu$m is shifted to longer wavelengths than ethane by at least 0.002 $\mu$m.
+On Pluto we detect weak features near 2.27, 2.405, 2.457, and 2.461 m that match the strongest features of pure ethane.
+An additional feature seen at 2.317 m is shifted to longer wavelengths than ethane by at least 0.002 m.
 The strength of the features seen in the models suggests that pure ethane is limited to no more than a few percent of the surface of Pluto.
 On Triton, features in the H band could potentially be explained by ethane diluted in N2, however, the lack of corresponding features in the K band makes this unlikely (also noted by Quirico et al. 1999, Icarus 139:159-178).
-While Cruikshank et al. (DPS meeting abstract, 38, 21.03, 2006) find that the 2.406-$\mu$m feature on Triton could not be completely due to 13CO, our models show that it could not be accounted for entirely by ethane either.
+While Cruikshank et al. (DPS meeting abstract, 38, 21.03, 2006) find that the 2.406-m feature on Triton could not be completely due to 13CO, our models show that it could not be accounted for entirely by ethane either.
 The multiple origin of this feature complicates constraints on the contribution of ethane for both bodies.

 To appear in: Icarus

 We present new light-curve measurements of Pluto and Charon taken with the Advanced Camera for Surveys High-resolution Camera on the Hubble Space Telescope.
-The observations were collected from 2002 June to 2003 June at 12 distinct sub-Earth longitudes over a range of solar phase angle 0.36$^\circ$-174$^\circ$ - a larger range than previously measured.
+The observations were collected from 2002 June to 2003 June at 12 distinct sub-Earth longitudes over a range of solar phase angle 0.36-174 - a larger range than previously measured.
 The new measurements of Pluto show that the light-curve amplitude has decreased since the mutual event season in the late 1980s.
 We also show that the average brightness has increased in the F555W (Johnson V equivalent) passband while the brightness has decreased in the F435W (Johnson B equivalent) passband.
 These data thus indicate a substantial reddening of the reflected light from Pluto.
-We find a weighted mean $(B-V) = 0.9540 \pm 0.0010$ that is considerably higher than the long-standing value of $(B - V) = 0.868 \pm 0.003$ most recently measured in 1992-1993.
+We find a weighted mean that is considerably higher than the long-standing value of most recently measured in 1992-1993.
 This change in color cannot be explained by the evolving viewing geometry and provides the strongest evidence to date for temporal changes on the surface of Pluto that are expected to be linked to volatile transport processes.
 We also report on the discovery of a new rotational modulation of Pluto's hemispherical color that ranges from 0.92 to 0.98 with the least red color at the longitude of maximum light and most red at minimum light.
-The phase coefficient of Pluto is nearly the same as measured in 1992-1993 with a value of $\beta_B = 0.0392 \pm 0.0064$ and $\beta_V = 0.0355 \pm
+The phase coefficient of Pluto is nearly the same as measured in 1992-1993 with a value of and mag deg-1 for the F435W and F555W data, respectively.
+The Pluto phase curve is still very close to linear but a small but significant nonlinearity is seen in the data.
+In contrast, the light curve of Charon is essentially the same as in 1992/1993, albeit with much less noise.
+We confirm that Charon's Pluto-facing hemisphere is 8% brighter than the hemisphere facing away from Pluto.
+The color of Charon is independent of longitude and has a mean weighted value of .
+The phase curve for Charon is now shown to be strongly nonlinear and wavelength dependent.
+We present results for both Pluto and Charon that better constrain the single-particle scattering parameters from the Hapke scattering theory.

 Published in: The Astronomical Journal, 139, 1117 (2010 March)